WHAT’S THE PROBLEM WITH JOEL OSTEEN?

 One local pastor said to me later, “I hear you are supporting the Joel Osteen Crusade.”

 I said, “Yes I am.
 He reaches thousands of people for Jesus Christ, he’s in our city, I want to be a part of it.”

-So in the last year I’ve discovered there are many outspoken Christians & leaders who don’t like Joel Osteen.
+In the last year I’ve discovered there are many outspoken Christians and leaders who don’t seem to like Joel Osteen.

 Everyone is entitled to his or her opinion – even if it is ill informed.

 The disappointing thing to me is that Christian leaders feel the liberty to publically attack those whom they don’t really understand or know.
 There are always such attacks and slanderous public accusations against the most well known of American pastors – Joel Osteen, Rick Warren, Bill Hybels, Bishop TD Jakes and others.
 Leaders are encouraging other Christians to think it’s appropriate – even spiritual maturity – to disrespect or doubt the authenticity of genuine preachers and to publically express that opinion.

 Frankly, it’s embarrassing.

 As a Christian, I’m discouraged by the behavior of leaders who criticize, attack or diminish the significance of other Christian ministers.